shutong021/Auto-Research-PS9/README.md

 The agent evaluates the results against the simplicity criterion defined in program.md and decides whether to KEEP or REJECT the changes.

 ## Requirements
-Python 3.10+
+Python 3.10+,
-PyTorch + torchvision
+PyTorch + torchvision,
 GPU (Colab T4 recommended)

 ##### DOTE 6635 Artificial Intelligence for Business Research